Sunspots, auroras, and

 Sun is the source of all energy that drives the Earth's climatic system.
 Solar energy is the ultimate control of climate.
 The 11-year cycle of sunspots is so well known to astronomers and the public alike that it is usually considered to be a permanent aspect of solar activity.
 But the sunspot cycle itself is a fairly recent phenomenon that was not always so prominent or even discernible.

 Sun-spot cycle, 1750 to 2000.
 Although relatively constant in duration, the cycle shows marked changes in the number of sun spots.
 Note low intervals during the early 1800s and again during the late 1800s and early 1900s.
-See current sunspot cycle.
+See recent sunspot cycle.
 Image from NASA Jet Propulsion Laboratory.

 In 1893, the English astronomer E.W.
 Maunder reported that the modern sunspot cycle apparently did not exist before A.D.
 1700.
 He found that from 1645 to 1716 sunspots were scarce to absent.
 In fact the total number of sunspots reported by competent astronomers with high-quality telescopes during this period was less than the number of sunspots seen in a single year nowadays.
 Maunder's discovery went largely unnoticed until the existence of this deficient period of sunspots was again verified and named the Maunder Minimum (Eddy 1977).
 Three episodes of sunspot minima are now recognized during the past millennium (see table).